SparklingFun/cf-worker-gateway/README.old.md

 # cf-worker-gateway

-# v0.2

-> If you are using version below 0.2.0, please read [README.old.md](https://github.com/SparklingFun/cf-worker-gateway/blob/main/README.old.md) to see full reference.
+> Versions below `0.3.0-canary.0` and above `0.2.0-canary.0` only support SYNC middlewares, below `0.2.0-canary.0` are not in middleware mode, if you are using these versions, please read [README.old.md](https://github.com/SparklingFun/cf-worker-gateway/blob/main/README.old.md) to see reference.

 ## Usage